 A common Arab vision for the digital economy, is the title of the unprecedented initiative supported by the United Arab Emirates to support political, social and economic stability in the Arab world through the digital economy portal

-The vision, supported by the UAE government and sponsored by His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Commander of the Armed Forces, aims to advance political and social stability in the Arab world through digital inclusion and the development of legislative and technological infrastructures based on digital knowledge to achieve security, safety and prosperity for Arab societies.
+The vision, supported by the UAE government and sponsored by His Highness Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Commander of the Armed Forces, aims to advance political and social stability in the Arab world through digital inclusion and the development of legislative and technological infrastructures based on digital knowledge to achieve security, safety and prosperity for Arab societies.

 It is not surprising that this support from the leadership of the Emirates, because the common Arab vision would contribute to the adoption of Arab economic solutions from a comprehensive Arab perspective based on the foundations of cooperation and joint Arab action.
 The initiative also emphasizes the role of modern technology and its use as a tool to achieve sustainable development goals and achieve economic growth rates by creating investment opportunities and supporting new markets and job opportunities.